petrSevostianov/petrsevostianov.github.io/CinemaCameraBeautifiers/README.md

 In simple words, **Half-Yellow**(0.5 0.5 0) will not be between **Red**(1 0 0) and **Green**(0 1 0).
 There is a reason why this nonlinear gamut transform exists, but is a topic for another article.

 ## Naming
 Since I failed to find any established term for this transformation, I will call it **Beautifier** as we call it internally in [Antilatency](https://antilatency.com) company.
 Inverse operation will be called **Debeautifier**.
 This kind of naming addresses the fact that this transform is an artistic color grading, there is no single "correct" way to do it.
-If a vendor try to opti

 ## How to find this nonlinearity with a simple experiment?